AjuSingh/AjuSingh/README.md

 ## 🚀 About Me

-Backend Software Engineer with **3+ years** of experience building scalable microservices using **Java, Spring Boot, and PostgreSQL**.
-I focus on designing clean RESTful APIs, optimizing system performance, and deploying reliable applications on AWS.
+Full Stack Software Engineer with **3+ years** of experience building scalable applications using **Node.js, Golang, TypeScript, Java, and React**.
+I specialize in designing high-performance APIs, optimizing system architecture, and deploying cloud-native applications on AWS and GCP.

-- 🔭 Currently working on **high-performance microservices architecture**
+- 🔭 Currently working on **high-performance microservices and real-time bidding systems**
-- 🌱 Learning **Kubernetes orchestration & cloud-native patterns**
+- 🌱 Learning **Kubernetes orchestration & distributed systems**
 - 💡 Passionate about **system design, performance optimization, and clean code**
 - 📫 Reach me at: **aju90534@gmail.com**